rishikathorat/315-FinalProject/README.md

- # 315-FinalProject

-# Magic School Bus Reservation System
+# College Bus Reservation System

-Welcome to the Magic School Bus Reservation System!
-This program allows users to book, cancel, and manage bus reservations for the iconic Magic School Bus.
+Welcome to the College Bus Reservation System!
+This program allows college students to book, cancel, and manage bus reservations for traveling to airports, home, internships, or vacations during their breaks.

 ## Features

-- Display an interactive seat map of the Magic School Bus.
+- Display an interactive seat map of the college bus.
 - Book a single seat by specifying the passenger name and seat number.
-- Book a preferred seat type (window, aisle, middle, etc.).
+- Book preferred seat types (window, aisle, middle, etc.).
 - Book multiple seats at once.
 - Cancel existing reservations.
 - Interactive command-line interface.